hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

   ## Modeling

-  In order to solve this regresion proplem of predicting the future sales, we need training our data.So, we called out for sklearn functions :
+In order to solve this regression problem that consist of predicting the future sales, we need training our data on machine learning algorithms for regression.Thus, we called out for sklearn functions:

   1. Linear Regression.
   2. Ridge Regression.
   3. Decision tree regressor.